Zero-1729/mynote/README.md

 ### Contribute

 - Fork and clone
-- Master is usually unstable, checkout to a tag to have a stable state of the app
+- **bleading** is usually unstable, and packed with the latest additions.
+The **master** branch is usually stable.
+To help out in the hacking clone **bleeding** and to solidify defences clone **master**.
+(Just a pun :wink:)

-- Install the latest version of electron either by running `npm install -g electron` or downloading the latest release available [here](https://github.com/electron/electron/releases) and just drop the app on `resources/` folder.
+- Install the latest version of electron either by running `npm install -g electron` or downloading the latest release available [here](https://github.com/electron/electron/releases) and just drop the app in the `resources/` folder.
 - You can use electron now with `electron [electronapp-dir]` command if you installed electron using npm or by running your downloaded electron.

 - `npm install && npm run dev` then run in a separate terminal `npm start`
-- `npm run dev` will watch for file changes using Webpack which will recompile Vue files.
+- `npm run dev` will watch for file changes using Webpack which will recompile the Vue files.

 - Open up DevTools